-Natalie: Like last year, Canadians from coast to coast, voted for their favorite Canadian wines, nominated them, on NatalieMacLean.com and through social media.
+Natalie: Like last year, Canadians from coast to coast voted for their favourite Canadian wines and nominated them on NatalieMacLean.com and through social media.
 We have six food categories.
-So what we have here is all the finalists, and then wine bloggers got together and tasted all these wines blind to choose the final winners, which we are going to be announced today.
+So what we have here are all the finalists.
+Then wine bloggers got together and tasted all these wines, blind, to choose the final winners, which we are going to be announcing today.

 Marci: Is that a sweeter wine, or is it a dryer sparkling wine to go with the seafood?

 Natalie: This is a bone dry sparkling wine, but you could have a touch of sweetness if you wanted to.
 You know that chariness of the grill is going to dovetail nicely with just a bit of sweetness.

 Natalie: If we keep going across the country or the table, we have Strewn Sauvignon Blanc from Niagara.
 This is the winner with grilled veggies.
 A lot of people love to grill, love all that smoky flavour, but don’t want to grill meats.
 Or it could be a side dish of course.
 This is amazing.

 Marci: That’s a meal by itself.